Aliases for DRD3 Gene

 GeneCards Summary for DRD3 Gene

 DRD3 (Dopamine Receptor D3) is a Protein Coding gene.
-Diseases associated with DRD3 include delusional disorder and essential tremor.
+Diseases associated with DRD3 include essential tremor and delusional disorder.
 Among its related pathways are Signaling by GPCR and Signaling by GPCR.
 GO annotations related to this gene include protein domain specific binding and dopamine binding.
 An important paralog of this gene is CHRM4.

 UniProtKB/Swiss-Prot for DRD3 Gene